WuTheFWasThat/vimflowy/PLUGINS.md

         Sets value for a key.
 ```

-Make sure to version data!
+The keys should always be strings.
+The values can be anything JSON-serializable.

+Keep in mind:
+- Reads are cached.
+It's assumed nobody else is writing data.
+- Small changes to a large object result in a large write to store
+- Version your data!
 That way vimflowy can detect incompatible formats upgrades which would otherwise make vimflowy crash.
-If possible, document your storage schema.
+- Document your storage schema when appropriate.
 Data migrations may be implemented eventually.

-NOTE:
-- Data is stored as serialized JSON.
-Thus, DO NOT use circular references, or vimflowy will crash.
-- Small changes to a large object result in a large write to store.

 # Feedback

-Please let the vimflowy dev team know if you need help, want additional features, or think the API could be made better in some way.
+Please let the vimflowy dev team know if you need help, want additional features, think the API and/or documentation could be made better in some way, etc.
 Contact us on github: https://github.com/WuTheFWasThat/vimflowy